ekino/veggies/README.md

     And response header X-Whatever-F should not match ^(thing|other)$
 ```

-I the headers does not exist, the test fails.
+If the header does not exist, the test will fail.

 #### Debugging failing API tests